oroinc/documentation/backend/setup/installation.rst

 Configure File Storages
 -----------------------

-By default an application will be installed with local file systems as :ref:`File Storages <backend-file-storage>` with predefined system paths.
+By default, an application will be installed with local file systems as :ref:`File Storages <backend-file-storage>` with predefined system paths.

-To change this configuration, please follow the :ref:`Adapters Configuration <backend-file-storage--adapters-configuration>` to lean how this configuration can be changed.
+To change this configuration, please follow the :ref:`Adapters Configuration <backend-file-storage--adapters-configuration>` to learn how you can change this configuration.

 Configure Application For Media Storage as a Sub-Folder
 -------------------------------------------------------

 The application's default `public/media` folder can have many files.

-To make better use of the disk space, you can decide to move files to external storage (see :ref:`File Storages <backend-file-storage>` and :ref:`Adapters Configuration <backend-file-storage--adapters-configuration>` topics to learn how to switch to the external storage), or use another volume or directory as a file storage.
+To make better use of the disk space, you can move files to an external storage or use another volume or directory as file storage.
+See :ref:`File Storages <backend-file-storage>` and :ref:`Adapters Configuration <backend-file-storage--adapters-configuration>` topics to learn how to switch to the external storage.

 If the customizer decides to use another volume or directory as file storage, they can do it in two ways:

 - with a symlink
 - by binding one directory path (the folder outside your web root) to another

-If using symlink, add an additional configuration of the `data_root` parameter of the LiipImagine bundle.
-For example, if you want files to be located in `/home/public/media` directory, add the following configuration:
+If you use a symlink, add an additional configuration of the `data_root` parameter of the LiipImagine bundle.
+For example, if you want files to be located in the `/home/public/media` directory, add the following configuration:

 .. code-block:: yaml